speciationgenomics/speciationgenomics.github.io/_pages/ADMIXTOOLS.md

 convertVCFtoEigenstrat.sh dogs.vcf.gz
 ```

 Next, we need to make a file that tells ADMIXTOOLS which individuals belong to the same taxa.
-My script automatically generates dogs.ind which we can use as template for this file by just modifying the third column to indicate the taxon the individual belongs to.
+My script "convertVCFtoEigenstrat.sh" automatically generates dogs.ind which we can use as template for this file by just modifying the third column to indicate the taxon the individual belongs to.
 If multiple individuals are used per taxon, the same taxon code would be given for each of them.
 The format is one line per individual, tab-delimited.
-The first column is the individual namesThe second column indicates the sex and can be M for male, F for female or U for unknown.
+The first column is the individual names.
+The second column indicates the sex and can be M for male, F for female or U for unknown.
 We do not know or care about the sex here and thus just leave it as U. The third column is the taxon codes.
 Let's generate a new dogs.pop from the dogs.ind:

 ```shell
 awk '{split($1,pop,"."); print $1"\tU\t"pop[2]}' dogs.ind > dogs.pop